nymtech/service-grants/service_grants/salexber.md

 Please briefly describe what these nodes do, why you wish to maintain these nodes, and which service you would like to support with your Network Requester below:
 ```
 Network Requester- it is a bridge from application to user.
-Gateway - it is a bridge between the user and the interface.
+Gateway - this is the interface between the user and the mixnet.
 Gateway and Network Requester launched to expand and maintain the security of the NYM network.
 ```